Games & Quizzes

 /ˈfôrwərd/

-Toward what is ahead; in front.
-Toward a future time; to a more advanced state. attacking sports player. send letter on to further destination.
+Acting in a socially aggressive manner; pushy.
+Toward a future time; to a more advanced state. attacking sports player.
+To send something to another address or person.

 /ˈtwistəd/